-These tasty Cream Cheese Sausage Balls are a delicious appetizer loaded with pork breakfast sausage, cream cheese, cheddar cheese, and Bisquick!
-The easy to make snack-size cream cheese balls are golden crispy on the outside with a great cheesy flavor!
+These tasty Bisquick Cream Cheese Sausage Balls are a delicious appetizer loaded with pork breakfast sausage, cream cheese, cheddar cheese, and Bisquick!
+The easy-to-make snack-size cream cheese balls are golden crispy on the outside with a great cheesy flavor!

 Having some quick and easy snack foods or appetizers that come together quickly is always a plus.
 Really nice when I am having guests on short notice!
 I definitely have my go-to recipes for just this occasion.
 These super easy snack balls are one of those recipes!